HappyZombies/brackette-prototype/README.md

     ```
 And start making changes to the files.

-If you make any changes and make a pull request, be sure to run
+If you make any changes and make a pull request, be sure to run inside the CLIENT directory.
     ```
     npm run build
     ```
 Before delivering.

 Later on I will implement a tool to make this easier for developers.